JamesTsay-12/blog-site/_posts/2025-09-02-Breast-Cancer-Diagnostics-Treatment-Guide.md

 # A Patient-Friendly Guide to Breast Cancer Treatment: From Chemotherapy to Targeted Therapies

-This blog is in progress, and reflects the latest information as of 9/1/25
+This blog is in progress, and reflects the latest information as of **9/1/25**.
+As updates come, I'll add to this guide

 **Disclaimer:** I am a biotech scientist, not a medical doctor.
 This guide is meant to **inform and empower patients** to discuss treatment options with their healthcare provider.
 It is not a substitute for personalized medical advice.

 Breast cancer treatment has evolved significantly over the past two decades.
 What was once a standard approach involving chemotherapy has now transformed into a more personalized strategy, guided by the molecular characteristics of each tumor.
 Today, treatments are tailored based on factors like **hormone receptor (HR) status**, **HER2 expression**, **BRCA mutations**, and **PD-L1 status**, allowing for therapies designed to specifically target the cancer cells.

 Most patient resources tell you what treatments exist, but not how well they actually work or who benefits.
 This guide provides the numbers your oncologist might not have time to explain.
+I've also added a glossary so non-experts can better understand the terminology used here.

 In this guide, we'll explore: